meli1230/WEB--Project1/README.md

-# Women TechPower - Web Management System
+# PHP Web App - Women Techpower

 ## Overview
 This project is a **PHP-based web application** for managing **events, job postings, mentorship programs, and user accounts**.
 It includes **CRUD operations, authentication, and structured data handling** for an interactive and secure experience.